Erosion — The Ultimate Fact Check on a ‘Billions of Years Old’ Earth

 Ecclesiastes 1:7 All the rivers flow into the sea, Yet the sea is not full.
 To the place where the rivers flow, There they flow again.

-This was originally published as a short “Creation Corner” article in a church bulletin.
+Please note that this article was originally published as a short “Creation Corner” article in a church bulletin significant space restraints ((?) edition of First News, Dayton Open Bible)